opentelekomcloud-infra/zuul/doc/source/config/job.rst

       :default: true

-      If this is set to ``true`` (the default), then the job's file matchers are ignored if a change alters the job's configuration.
-      This means that changes to jobs with file matchers will be self-testing without requiring that the file matchers include the Zuul configuration file defining the job.
+      If this is set to ``true`` (the default), then the job's file matchers are ignored if a change alters the job's configuration, any of its playbooks, or any of its :attr:`job.include-vars` files.
+This means that changes to jobs with file matchers will be self-testing without requiring that the file matchers include the Zuul configuration file defining the job or other referenced files.

    .. attr:: deduplicate
       :default: auto